bossiemanuele/bossiemanuele.github.io/_pages/about.md

       <div class="news-date">April 2026</div>
       <img src="\images\erau_logo.png" alt="News icon" class="news-image">
       <div class="news-text">
-        I am honored to have received the Chancellor’s Award at Embry-Riddle Aeronautical University!
+        I am honored to have received the <strong>Chancellor’s Award</strong> at Embry-Riddle Aeronautical University!
 This award is the highest distinction bestowed upon a graduating senior which recognizes exceptional academic achievement alongside a strong record of leadership and campus involvement.
 Thank you Dr. Witcher for your selection!
       </div>
     </div>